Depression references in America’s most popular rap songs are on the rise, according to a new study of rap lyrics has found that .

 The study was conducted by researchers from the University of North Carolina at Chapel Hill.
 Their research appears today in the journal JAMA Pediatrics.

-The researchers analyzed the lyrics for references to anxiety (example lyric: “What’s takin’ so long?
-I’m getting’ anxious…”), depression (“Went through deep depression when my mama passed…”), and suicide (“Suicide if you ever try to let go…”).
+The researchers analyzed the lyrics for anxiety references (example lyric: “What’s takin’ so long?
+I’m getting’ anxious…”), depression references (“Went through deep depression when my mama passed…”), and suicide references (“Suicide if you ever try to let go…”).
 They used definitions from the Diagnostic and Statistical Manual of Mental Disorders (Fifth Edition) and the Mayo Clinic’s descriptions of anxiety and depression.

 Overall, they found, about a third of these 125 songs referred to anxiety.
 Likewise, about 22% referred to depression, and 6% to suicide.